gingasan/gingasan.github.io/_pages/about.md

   - /about.html
 ---

 Hey guys, this is 伍鸿秋 (Hongqiu Wu).
-I am now a PhD student in Deptment of CS, Shanghai Jiao Tong University.
+I am now a PhD student in Deptment of CS, Shanghai Jiao Tong University, supervised by Professor Hai Zhao and Min Zhang.
 My research interest includes **open virtual world**, **user generated content**, **role-playing**, and **error correction**.
 I achieved the best on [Adversarial GLUE](https://adversarialglue.github.io) and [HellaSWAG](https://leaderboard.allenai.org/hellaswag/submissions/public).
 I'm serveing as reviewer for ACL, EMNLP, NeurIPS, ICLR, etc.

 I worked as a research intern at miHoYo.